BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.SupportedRulesCommand.md

               ]
             },
             "GameType": {
+              "description": "Type of Game",
               "type": "BluffinMuffin.Protocol.DataTypes.Enums.GameTypeEnum",
               "enum": [
                 "Holdem"
               ]
             },
             "MaxPlayers": {
-              "type": "int"
+              "description": "Maximum amount of players that can sit at the table (Must be >= MinPlayers)", "type": "int"
             },
             "MinPlayers": {
-              "type": "int"
+              "description": "Minimum amount of sitting player required to start a game", "type": "int"
             },
             "Name": {
+              "description": "Name of the Variant",
               "type": "string"
             }
           }